co-cddo/gds-ideas-chai/docs/README.md

 # chAI
 An LLM-powered charting package to enable visualisation suggestion, image review and analysis, copycat functionality to replicate a provided chart in plotly, and output of standardised plotly code for bar, histogram, scatter and line charts.

+Currently the library has only been tested with compatible Anthropic models.
+See the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) for models that have compatible input modalities for image analysis.

 ## Prerequisites
 - A .env file with an entry for AWS_PROFILE=.
 This profile/user should have sufficient permissions to execute a API calls without requiring MFA authentication in e.g. a notebook.